Pritjam/pARMesan/README.md

 # pARMesan

+## Project Status
+The 1.0 release of this project is ready.
+The architecture specification is also at version 1.0.
+The PARM File Format is currently at revision 4.
+The FETA memory image format is currently at revision 1.

 ## General Info

 pARMesan is a 16-bit CPU architecture based on AArch64 but with some x86 inspiration.
 It's meant to be an academic project to get some experience with the nuances of designing an architecture.
 A pARMesan CPU has 8 general-purpose 16-bit registers and a 16-bit instruction pointer.
-It can address 128KB of word-addressable ram, and has support for either memory-mapped IO or explicit IO (to be decided in a later revision).
+It can address 64KB of byte-addressable ram, and has support for memory-mapped IO.
 More detailed documentation can be found in the [docs](docs/index.md).
 This repo also contains a C implementation of the architecture.

 A Rust implementation of this CPU is planned, and a little work has been done towards that project, found in it's Git repo: [bytesize](https://github.com/Pritjam/bytesize).